What Do Butterflies Eat?

 - Marigold (Tagetes spp.): Marigolds produce vibrant orange and yellow flowers that are known to attract butterflies like the painted lady and the red admiral.

-It's important to plant a variety of flowers to provide a continuous nectar source for butterflies throughout their active season.
+Plant a variety of flowers to provide a continuous nectar source for butterflies throughout their active season.
 Native plants are often preferred by local butterfly species, so consider incorporating native wildflowers into your garden to attract and support your local butterfly population.
 Providing a range of flowers with different blooming times and colors can also help ensure a constant food source for butterflies.

 Adult butterflies primarily feed on nectar from flowers, and they do not typically consume fruit as a significant part of their diet.
 Nectar is their primary source of energy, providing the sugars they need for flight and survival.
 However, in some rare instances, butterflies may be observed feeding on fruit juices, especially when other nectar sources are limited.
 This behavior is more common in tropical regions and among certain butterfly species.